FOMO in Trading: How Fear of Missing Out Destroys Accounts

 Research from the CFA Institute has found that investors tend to look to others for behavioral cues, especially during volatile and uncertain market conditions.
 Social media amplifies this natural tendency by a factor of a thousand.
 You're no longer comparing yourself to the two traders in your local meetup — you're comparing yourself to the highlight reels of millions.

-Here’s what our team has learned the hard way: the traders posting the most aggressively on social media are almost never the ones making consistent money.
+Here's what the evidence makes clear: the traders posting the most aggressively on social media are almost never the ones making consistent money.
 Consistent, profitable trading is boring.
-It doesn’t make for good content.
-The flashy screenshots come from traders taking enormous, often reckless risks — and they’re only showing you the times it worked.
+It doesn't make for good content.
+The flashy screenshots come from traders taking enormous, often reckless risks — and they're only showing you the times it worked.

 Quick reality check: DALBAR's 2025 Quantitative Analysis of Investor Behavior report found that the average equity investor earned just 16.54% in 2024, while the S&P 500 returned 25.02%.
 That 848-basis-point gap — the second largest in a decade — was driven almost entirely by behavioral mistakes: buying late, selling early, chasing trends, and panicking out of positions.
 Their "Guess Right Ratio" — how often investors correctly timed their moves — dropped to just 25%.
 Three out of four decisions were wrong.